RunestoneInteractive/HomePage/pages/webwork.rst

    #.
 What kind of tech support can I expect?

-       If something is not working with the WeBWorK course, you can contact `Alex <alex@runestoneinteractive.com>`_ to look into it and work on it.
+       If something is not working with the WeBWorK course, you can contact `Alex <alex@runestone.academy>`_ to look into it and work on it.
 Response times will vary between immediate and 24 hours later.
 If something is not working with an individual WeBWorK problem, that is a different matter.
 See the next question.

    #.
 Something is not working with a WeBWorK problem.
 Or it has an accessibility issue.
 Or I want to design a new WeBWorK problem that behaves in a certain way.
 If I am not able to work it out using the user forums and reference information at the wiki, what can I do?

-       `Alex <alex@runestoneinteractive.com>`_ may be available to debug an existing WeBWorK problem or design a template problem from scratch.
+       `Alex <alex@runestone.academy>`_ may be available to debug an existing WeBWorK problem or design a template problem from scratch.
 This depends on how busy life is at that time.
 But there is always the WeBWorK-using community mentioned above to support you.

    #.
 What if I invest my time in this service, setting up some WeBWorK courses, but then I have to leave?
 For example, if this service goes away or it becomes a service with a fee that I am not able to pay.
 Will I be able to keep my content?